 After 1st October most beaches allow dogs to join you too – so it’s a perfect time to take your tail wagging friend away with you for a mid-season break.
 You’ll find a wide selection of superb cottages that welcome well behaved dogs.

 Check out our 'Beaches Guide' for more information!

 3. Go Conkers for The Suffolk Coast’s Wildlife!

 It’s wonderful to watch the new season unfold and observe the fauna and flora that it has to offer.
 The Suffolk Countryside is a prime place to discover the wonders of autumn…

 Pop on an extra layer if it’s starting to get chilly and venture out into the fields and forests.
 Take an early morning walk and spot spider webs outlined in dew on hedgerows and meadows.

-In early October, The Suffolk Coast bears witness to one of nature’s greatest spectacles, the annual red deer rut - Listen to stags bellowing, watch their posturing and maybe see a clash of antlers.
+In early October, The Suffolk Coast bears witness to one of nature’s greatest spectacles; the annual red deer rut.
+Listen to stags bellowing, watch their posturing and maybe see a clash of antlers. on Dunwich Heath.
 It’s not just deer either as you may spot foxes stalking rabbits, green woodpeckers searching for ants and much more besides…

 4. Vintage Markets and Quirky Shops

 If the weather takes a turn for the worse, it’s the perfect excuse to fit in a spot of retail therapy!